The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 The BodyCraft VR500 Rowing Machine has an extremely comfortable rowing stroke and creates an excellent “out of water” rowing experience.

-Many rowing machines have small, hard seats that hurt user’s butts after 20 minutes of rowing.
-However, the VR500 gives users a large padded seat to help alleviate any discomfort while rowing.
-Many users commented how they love the large ergonomically designed seat!
+Many rowing machines have small, hard seats that hurt users’ butts after 20 minutes of rowing.
+However, the VR500 gives users a large padded seat (ergonomically designed) to help alleviate any discomfort while rowing.

-Users can put their feet inside the footrests that have adjustable heel rests and quick-adjust foot straps.
-The lightweight aluminum handlebar also allows for a comfortable grip that reduces blisters.
+You can put your feet inside the footrests that have adjustable heel rests and quick-adjust foot straps.
+The lightweight aluminum handlebar allows for a comfortable grip that reduces blisters.

-The handle includes the resistance adjustment buttons so a user does not have to stop rowing or shift their position to change resistance levels.
+The handle includes resistance adjustment buttons so you don’t have to stop rowing or shift your position to change resistance levels.

-Another great comfort feature is the seat height of 19.0″ off the floor, which allows users to easily get on and off the rowing machine.
-This is an excellent feature for people with arthritis or knee problems.
+Another great comfort feature is the seat height of 19.0″ off the floor, which allows you to easily get on and off the rowing machine.
+This is ideal for folks with arthritis or knee problems.

-Overall, the comfort on the VR500 Pro Rowing Machine is excellent!
+Overall, the VR500 Pro Rowing Machine is quite comfortable.

 Storage